 Squealing can often be attributed to the heat pump or the blower.
 Squealing may mean that there’s a belt that’s frayed or that the blower and its housing need a cleaning.

 “Whistling happens when something impedes proper airflow caused by a dirty air filter or a closed vents or dampers in the ductwork,” says Wiseman.
-“Usually, if you change the filter, you might be able to solve the noise; however, you will need to get a technician to fix or replace the furnace in some cases.”
+“Usually, if you change the filter, you might be able to solve the noise; however, you will need to get a technician to fix the furnace in some cases.”

 Grinding or scraping are generally serious.
 It often means the blower motor is failing, due to improper maintenance or the end of its lifespan.

 “Furnace banging can signal an issue with the ignition, which means that there is gas build up in the combustion chamber or due to contraction and expansion of the ductwork,” says Wiseman.
 “Problems with the ignition need to be assessed by a professional.”